gustavopm1/quarkus-book/README.md

 # rest-book

+This project was made with the purpose of learning the basics of Quarkus, using the course made by Antonio Goncalves. links for the course: https://www.udemy.com/course/quarkus-starting-with-quarkus

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.